Yechang618/Quant-Analysis-example/README.md

-This is the back-testing engine developed by Chang Ye
+This is the back-testing engine developed by Chang Ye.
+Feel free to contect me via email: chang.ye@my.cityu.edu.hk for discussion.

 =========== **On-going Updates** ===========

-1. Fine-tuned Kronos for stock prediction and compared with traditional strategies. \\
+1. Fine-tuned Kronos for stock prediction and compared with traditional strategies. \
-2. Fine-tuned Kronos for derivatives prediction.\\
+2. Fine-tuned Kronos for derivatives prediction.\
-3. Implement more fancy machine learning models, such as Informer.\\
+3. Implement more fancy machine learning models, such as Informer.\
 4. (long term plan) Stock prediction collaboritive with stock correlation information.

 ============ **Recent Updates** ============

 **Version** 2 @ 09-05-2025

+Deliverables: BTEngine_v2_example.ipynb, BTToolbox

 Implement Kronos (from https://github.com/shiyu-coder/Kronos, thanks for the great work from Shi Yu's team!!!) for back-testing.
 And formalized data fetching, preprocessing and generalized the strategy function for machine learning models.

 **Version** 1 @ 09-05-2025

+Deliverables: backtest_example.ipynb

 Develop the example for backtest and time series analysis